 Next to Window of the World you will find the Happy Valley Theme Park.
 This park is divided into nine themed areas such as Cartoon City and Gold Mine Town.
 There’s also a water park that is open in the afternoons between May and October.

 The park covers a large area (85 acres) so be prepared for lots of walking.
-Unfortunately it seems that some of the rides are closed more often than they are open, and the lines are quite lengthy.
-This may be because people don’t always realise that the ride opening times are staggered.
+Unfortunately, it seems that some of the rides are closed more often than they are open, and the lines are quite lengthy.
+This may be because people don’t always realize that the ride opening times are staggered.
 That said there are a lot of options here so if you enjoy thrill rides and the theme park atmosphere then you’ll probably have a great day.

 Check out Travel China’s page here for all the directions, current admission prices, general opening hours and ride opening times.
 China Travel – Happy Valley

 Metro: Take LuoBao Line 1 (Green) to Window of the World station.
 Take Exit A and walk left to Qiacheng West Street, turn left and walk until you reach the entrance to Happy Valley.

 There are two sections to this park.
 Splendid China is made up of China’s most important historical sites in miniature (a common theme among Shenzhen’s theme parks).
 They’ve also replicated some of the more scenic sites.
 It provides a pleasant walk through the park, but if you’ve visited Window of the World, you might find yourself overdosing on miniatures!

 China Folk Culture Village provides more of an interest.
 You can walk through 26 miniature villages and the 56 ethnic groups that make up China’s heritage.
 There are live performances, craft exhibitions and also gala parties at popular times of the year.
 You’ll learn a lot about the different cultures that exist within China and it provides a more educational day out if you have children.
 Ticket price is 150 Yuan.